Biases in prime factorizations and Liouville functions for arithmetic progressions: Introduction

 This paper is organized as follows.
-In Section \ref{first} we develop basic properties of the Liouville function for arithmetic progressions.
-In Section \ref{parity}, we study the parity of the number of primes in arithmetic progressions appearing in a given prime factorization, while in Section \ref{distrib} we study the distribution of the total number of such primes.
+In Section \ref{first} we develop basic properties of the Liouville function for arithmetic progressions, including brief discussions of the analogue of the Chowla conjecture, and the distribution of the primes in arithmetic progressions in a given prime factorization.

-In Section \ref{nums}, we discuss numerical experiments and the observed behaviour of these Liouville functions.
-Based on these, we pose several problems in Problem \ref{prob} in comparison to the original problem of P\'olya.
-We note that the techniques used in this paper are mainly complex analytic, and the estimates obtained are not necessarily optimal.

-\emph{Notation.} Throughout the paper we fix the following conventions: $\epsilon$ will denote a positive real number and $c$ an absolute constant, which will vary depending on the context.
-We also denote by $[x]$ the floor function, or the greatest integer less than $x$.